Tre Capital

 Tremayne Marcell Joiner (born June 8, 1995), also known as Tre Capital, is an American rapper and singer from Los Angeles.
-He is the founder and a member of the hip hop collective Deluxe or D.lx.
+The son of rapper Xzibit, he is the founder and a member of the hip hop collective Deluxe or D.lx.

 Early life

 Tre is the oldest son of rapper Xzibit.
 He began to practice freestyling on a daily basis while attending high school.
 He briefly attended West Los Angeles College before withdrawing in 2014.

 Career

 2013–2015: Early career and Gundam EP series

 Tre's first solo full-length project, a 15-track mixtape titled Heaven Isn't Far From Here, was initially released on December 1, 2013 – the project was later re-released on November 16, 2015, via SoundCloud.
 The mixtape features guest vocals from American rapper Trae tha Truth and production contributions from Black Milk, Hit-Boy and DJ Dahi.

 His second project, the first installment in a series of projects conceptually themed and inspired by Gundam, is a six-track EP titled Gundam Pt.
 I or Gundam Part 1.
 It was released via SoundCloud on September 21, 2014 – the EP features guest vocals from Canadian rapper Sean Leon and production contributions from Eestbound and Wondagurl.

-His third project, a follow up to Gundam Pt.
+His third project, a follow-up to Gundam Pt.
 I, is a six-track EP titled Gundam Pt.
 II or Gundam Part 2 – it was released on June 8, 2015.
 The EP features guest vocals from English rapper Danny Seth and fellow D.lx member Mathaius Young.
 The entire project was produced by Wondagurl and Eestbound – they are also both credited as executive producers for the project.
 A record titled 'Critical Thinking' from the project was featured during the tenth episode of OVO Sound Radio.